Basic rules

 Categorical order

-This way helps to choose colors with a predefined order and contrast for your data.
+This method assists in selecting colors in a predefined order with suitable contrast for your data.
 Use chart tokens from the semantic tokens list or tokens from the base palette in the base tokens list.

 Basic pack